-Fort Bragg is located on California's North Coast in Mendocino County.
-The proposed project is for the non-coastal zoned areas of the city, referred to as "inland."
+The City of Fort Bragg is located on California's North Coast in Mendocino County.
+The proposed project is for the non-coastal zoned areas of the City, referred to as "inland."

-Fort Bragg lies on the coast of a steep, mountainous area of the northern California Coast Ranges.
+The City lies within the Coastal Franciscan Ecological Subsection of California (Miles and Goudey, 1997).
+This subsection is a steep, mountainous area of the northern California Coast Ranges, near the coast, south from Humboldt Bay to the Russian River.
 There is substantial oceanic influence on climate, including summer fog.
-The mean annual precipitation is about 60 inches.
-Runoff is rapid and many of the smaller streams are dry by the end of summer (Miles and Goudey, 1997).
+The subsection is particularly mountainous, with rounded ridges, steep and moderately steep sides, and narrow canyons.
+The mean annual precipitation in this subsection is about 40 to 110 inches, with mostly rain at lower elevations.
+Runoff is rapid and many of the smaller streams are dry by the end of summer.
+Natural lakes are absent from the Coastal Franciscan Ecological Subsection (Miles and Goudey, 1997).

-Located in the far west of the Noyo River Basin, the inland area is mostly north of the Noyo River and south of Pudding Creek, with a small portion extending north of Pudding Creek on the east side of Highway 1.
-(See Figure 1) The City is approximately 2.85 square miles, 1/4 of which is the former Georgia Pacific Mill Site in the coastal zone.
+Located in the far west of the Noyo River Basin, the inland area of the City is mostly north of the Noyo River and south of Pudding Creek, with a small portion of the inland zone extending north on the east side of Highway 1.
+(See Figure 1) The City is approximately 2.85 square miles, 1/3 of which is the former Georgia Pacific Mill site in the coastal zone.

-Fort Bragg sits atop the coastal bluffs and the vegetation is characterized by urban ruderal and non-native vegetation and limited areas of riparian stream habitat, and coastal/dune grasslands.
-The US Fish and Wildlife Service notes the potential for the presence of several endangered or threatened species including the Pacific Marten, the Marbled Murrelet, the Northern Spotted Owl, Western Snowy Plover, Yellow-Billed Cuckoo, California Red-legged Frog, the Tidewater Goby, Behren's Silverspot Butterfly, Lotis Blue Butterfly, and the Monarch Butterfly.
-Critical habitat is identified within City limits, for the Tidewater Goby in the estuary of Pudding Creek.
+The City sits atop the coastal bluffs and the vegetation is characterized by Redwood forests, riparian stream habitat, and coastal/dune grasslands.
+The City has a diversity of wildlife which may include deer, mountain lions, bear, coyotes, bats, frogs, newts, and several species of shore birds.
+The US Fish and Wildlife Service notes the potential presence of several endangered or threatened species including the Pacific Marten, the Marbled Murrelet, the Northern Spotted Owl, Western Snowy Plover, Yellow-Billed Cuckoo, California Red-legged Frog, the Tidewater Goby, Behren's Silverspot Butterfly, Lotis Blue Butterfly, and the Monarch Butterfly.
+There is one critical habitat identified in the City limits for the Tidewater Goby in the estuary of Pudding Creek.
 (USFW, 2022)

 The population of Fort Bragg is approximately 7,000 people.
-While small, it is the largest city on the coast between San Francisco and Eureka and is a popular tourist and recreational destination.
-Fort Bragg is considered an Urban Cluster by the US Census and has a population density of 2,586 people per square mile.
+While it is small, it is the largest city on the coast between San Francisco and Eureka and is a popular tourist and recreational destination.
+The City is considered an Urban Cluster by the US Census.
+The City's population density is 2,586 people per square mile.